TD-Community/TDVersionExplorer/README.md

 # TDVersionExplorer

-**TDVersionExplorer** is a .NET application developed for analyzing and managing Gupta Team Developer (TD) files.
+**TDVersionExplorer** is a .NET application developed for analyzing and converting Gupta Team Developer (TD) files.
 It serves two main purposes: analyzing the contents of a folder for TD-related files and converting files between different TD versions.

 ## Key Features

-- Analyze TD files to identify their version, format, encoding, and other attributes.
+- Analyze TD files (apt/app/apl/exe/dll/apd/qrp) to identify their version, file type, outline format, encoding, and bitness.
 - Convert TD source files between different versions, including both upgrades to newer versions and backports to older ones.
-- Filter and view specific types of TD files, such as DLLs, EXEs, and source files.
-- Display detailed file attributes like TD Version, file type, outline format, encoding, and bitness.

 ---

 ## 1. Analyzing TD Files

-TDVersionExplorer allows users to analyze a folder's contents to quickly understand which Gupta Team Developer files it contains and retrieve key information about each file.
+TDVersionExplorer allows to analyze a folder's contents to quickly understand which Gupta Team Developer files it contains and retrieve key information about each file.
+This is done by checking key parts of the file contents.
+Both text and binary files are inspected.
+Having this feature, installations and folders containing sources can quickly be inspected to check TD specific files.

 ### Analysis Details